 Who is affected by network management?

-Our Fair Use Policy applies to customers who are on our Peace of Mind data plans and the TELUS equivalent of an MTS unlimited/flat rate plans.
+Our Fair Use Policy applies to customers who are on our Unlimited data plans and the TELUS equivalent of an MTS unlimited/flat rate plans.
 Customers on these plans who reach their threshold during their bill cycle will experience controlled speeds.

 Is the TELUS Fair Use Policy national?

-Yes, the TELUS Fair Use Policy applies to all provinces where TELUS offers Peace of Mind data plans, including Manitoba where there are customers acquired from MTS who were previously on an unlimited/ flat rate data plan.
+Yes, the TELUS Fair Use Policy applies to all provinces where TELUS offers Unlimited data plans, including Manitoba where there are customers acquired from MTS who were previously on an unlimited/ flat rate data plan.